|17 June 2022||English, Spanish, French and Dutch||Written||Online||17 April 2022|

-Due to the highly unpredictable situation regarding the travel and border crossing restrictions, depending on COVID 19 situation the written and/or oral exams may be organized completely online.
-This means that exam will not be held in exam centers but at candidates’ homes, offices and other convenient locations.
+Due to the highly unpredictable situation regarding the travel and border crossing restrictions, depending on COVID 19 situation the written and/or oral exams may be organised completely online.
+This means that exam will not be held in exam centres but at candidates’ homes, offices and other convenient locations.
 Our new software platform contains sufficient security mechanisms that allow us to do this in this way.
 All candidates will receive access codes and instructions on how to access the exam in due course.

 Only candidates who passed the written exam will be invited to take the oral exam.
 During the registration process, candidates will be asked to specify 3 sub-specialist areas of expertise.
 During the oral exam, examiners will select two areas out of the selected three which will form the focus of the oral examination.
 Please note that this applies ONLY for the oral exam.
 Written test includes questions from all above listed areas of expertise.

-The oral examination consists of four 15 min tasks.
+The oral examination consists of four 15-min tasks.
 Two tasks are clinical case discussions and the another two tasks are to evaluate a clinical research paper.

-Two Clinical Cases: details of a clinical case (patient’s history, tumor histology etc. and sometimes imaging and pictures of the clinical appearance of the patient) are given to the candidates at the time of the examination.
+Two Clinical Cases: details of a clinical case (patient’s history, tumour histology etc. and sometimes imaging and pictures of the clinical appearance of the patient) are given to the candidates at the time of the examination.
 Examiners will ask specific questions based on patient’s data as well as general questions related to issues arising from the case

 Two Scientific Paper are provided 2 hours before the examination.
 The candidates are allowed to have the paper with them during the examination.
 Questions are related to the purpose of the study, design, results etc.

 There are two groups of candidates: